 - That it was foreseeable to any reasonable person that someone would slip and fall, possibly receiving serious injuries, if the condition were not repaired

-- That the responsible person’s failure to take reasonable steps to repair the condition and thereby avoid an accident, did, in fact, cause your accident and injuries
+- That the responsible person’s failure to take reasonable steps to repair the condition and thereby avoid an accident, did, in fact, cause your accident and slip and fall injury

 If your accident occurs on commercial or business property, the property owner or possessor of the premises is the responsible party.
 Consequently, you will need to show at least one of the following: